iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Fejer's Monotone.md

 **Remark**

 Intuitively, if the sequence approaches the set $C$ for all points and gets very close, it can't have too much room to wiggle.
-This theorem is weaker compare to the first theorem in the sense that, in finite Euclidean space, the Fejer monotonicity can be removed.
+This theorem is weaker compare to the first theorem in the sense that, in finite Euclidean space, the Fejer monotonicity can be removed at the cost of removing the "if and only if" relations between the two parts.

 ---
 ### **Applications**